tkrn/tkrnctl/.github/README.md

 ```

 ### Notice
 This script was designed for internal use and use cases.
 It may not fit what you need to do but I'm always open to suggestions.
 This helps fill a gap in tool set for how I crawl for tkrn's archive.
+Lastly, this was developed against self-hosted solution and not Browsertrix Hosted although it should work in theory it hasn't been tested.